Content Design team meeting at the office (August 2019)

 And that thinking always starts with the question: ‘what problem is the user is trying to solve?’

-DIT’s users are mostly businesses in the UK and abroad.
+DBT’s users are mostly businesses in the UK and abroad.
 They could be a small family-run business, or a multi-million-pound company.
-They could also be someone working for DIT in one of the UK’s embassies.
+They could also be someone working for DBT in one of the UK’s embassies.

 As you might imagine, the problems they are trying to solve are varied.
 They could include:

-- understanding how they can benefit from the terms of a free trade agreement so they can become more competitive
+- understanding how they can become more competitive or compliant

-- discovering international opportunities so they can expand their business abroad
+- discovering opportunities so they can expand their business abroad or in the UK

 - learning how to access the latest trade data that they need to support their embassy work.

-By understanding what problem users are trying to solve, DIT’s content designers can make informed decisions about:
+By understanding the problems users are trying to solve, DBT’s content designers can make informed decisions about:

 - what to publish and what not to publish